MadBomber/debug_me/README.md

 ## Recent Changes

+* 1.0.5 Added support for an instance of a Logger class.
-* 1.0.4 Added :strftime to the options; changed the default format from decimal seconds since epic to something that os more easy comprehend on a clock.
+* 1.0.4 Added :strftime to the options; changed the default format from decimal seconds since epic to something that is more easy comprehend on a clock.

 ## Installation